-As economies around the world look for better ways to make use of renewable energy sources for base power and embedded generation for peak reserve, the need for stabilisation and energy ride-through is becoming more prevalent.
+As economies around the world look for better ways to make use of energy sources for base power and peak reserve, the need for stabilisation and energy ride-through is becoming more prevalent.